COM3-02-16

 Cancer Science Institute of Singapore

-Dr Yang Zhang is a Professor in the Department of Computer Science, the School of Computing, National University of Singapore (NUS).
-He also serves as a Professor in the Cancer Science Institute of Singapore, and the Department of Biochemistry at the Yong Loo Lin School of Medicine, NUS.
-Prior to joining NUS, Dr Yang Zhang worked as a Professor in the Department of Computational Medicine & Bioinformatics, the Department of Biological Chemistry, and the Department of Macromolecular Science & Engineering, University of Michigan.
-The research interests of the Zhang Lab are in artificial intelligence and deep neural network learning, protein folding and structure prediction, and protein design and engineering.
-The I-TASSER algorithm (https://zhanggroup.org/I-TASSER/) developed in his laboratory was ranked as the No 1 most accurate method for automated protein structure prediction in the community-wide CASP experiments nine times in a row since 2006.
-The honour that Dr Zhang received includes the Alfred P Sloan Award, the US National Science Foundation Career Award, and the University of Michigan Basic Science Research Award.
-He was selected as the Thomson Reuters/Clarivate Analytics Highly Cited Researcher for six times since 2015.
+Dr Yang Zhang is a Professor in the Department of Computer Science at the School of Computing, National University of Singapore (NUS).
+He also holds joint appointments as a Professor in the Department of Biochemistry at the Yong Loo Lin School of Medicine, NUS, and at the Cancer Science Institute of Singapore.
+Prior to joining NUS, Dr Zhang was a Professor at the University of Michigan, with appointments in the Department of Computational Medicine and Bioinformatics, the Department of Biological Chemistry, and the Department of Macromolecular Science and Engineering.
+His research focuses on artificial intelligence (AI) and machine learning for biomolecular modeling, including protein and RNA folding and structure prediction, as well as protein, RNA and peptide sequence design.
+The I-TASSER algorithm (https://zhanggroup.org/I-TASSER/), developed in his laboratory, has been consistently ranked among the most accurate automated protein structure prediction methods in the community-wide CASP experiments since 2006.
+Dr Zhang has received numerous honors, including the Alfred P. Sloan Award, the U.S. National Science Foundation CAREER Award, and the University of Michigan Basic Science Research Award.
+Since 2015, he has been recognised eight times as a Thomson Reuters/Clarivate Analytics Highly Cited Researcher.

 RESEARCH AREAS